MSE News

 If you're rejected for compensation or a refund but still think you have a case, complain – you may be able to escalate your case to the Rail Ombudsmen or independent watchdog Transport Focus.
 See more in What to do if your claim's rejected.

 Impacted by Tube or TfL delays or cancellations?
-You can't get a refund or compensation for strike action
+You can't get a refund or compensation for industrial action

-You can't get a full or partial refund for any delays or cancellations on London Underground, London Overground, DLR or Elizabeth Line caused by strike action.
+You can't get ANY refund for any delays or cancellations on London Underground, London Overground, DLR or Elizabeth Line caused by strikes or other industrial action.
 This includes those using pay-as-you-go services and those with weekly, monthly or annual season tickets.

 However, TfL does pay out for other delays – for full info, see our Tube delays guide.